pinpt/go-drill/README.md

 ## License

-All of this code is Copyright &copy; 2018 by PinPT, Inc. Licensed under the MIT License
+All of this code is Copyright &copy; 2018-2019 by Pinpoint Software, Inc. Licensed under the MIT License